Lucazanoni/analysis-of-filter-press-analogic-variables/README.md

 The main focus of the functions of this library is the residual humidity, that is the residual mass of water in the cake, and the time/volume-volume curve.
 ### Residual Humidity
 The residual humidity is the residual mass ow the liquid component (in general water) in the cake.
 Each filter press, separating the liquid and solid part in a mechanical way, can't eliminate all the liquid component from the cake.
 The objective of each filter press is to reduce under a significant level the residual humidity
-(typically around 15-20 % of total mass of the cake) in a reasonable time.
+(typically around 15-25 % of total mass of the cake) in a reasonable time.
 Here are provided some functions to analyzed the residual humidity of the cake
 ![Figure_4](https://user-images.githubusercontent.com/48355728/162576143-0a0576bd-e43c-4ed2-b1cc-3152643b5c91.png)

 ### Time/volume-volume curve
 During the phase 3 of the filtration process, the filter press is in a situation of approximately constant pressure.
-In this condition, theory said that the time of alimentation t and the volume pumped V are in a specific relation: the ratio t/V vs. V should be in a linear relation (for a detaied physical explanation press [here](https://core.ac.uk/reader/48625383) ).
-This is no true in the the first data analyzed, where there is a change of slope in the data analyzed, so there are some functions to analyze and plot the behaviour of this curve.
+In this condition, theory said that the time of alimentation t and the volume pumped V are in a specific relation: the ratio t/V vs. V should be in a linear relation (for a detaied physical explanation press [here](https://scholar.cu.edu.eg/?q=magdi/files/chapter_8_filtration.pdf) ).
+This is not always true in the the data analyzed, where there is a change of slope in the data analyzed, so there are some functions to analyze and plot the behaviour of this curve.

 ![figure_3](https://user-images.githubusercontent.com/48355728/162017792-a0e6e50b-3e6e-44b2-ba3c-13dd6f6a794f.png)